When Is the Best Time

 To get to the island, you can either rent a boat and row or book a trip on a traditional "Pletna" boat.
-These boats remembered me to Venice; they are gondola like rowboats made from wood.
-You can swim to the island as well, but you have to be a good swimmer.
-Don't underestimate the difficulty of swimming 290 m/951 feet without a break.
+These boats reminded me of Venice; they are gondola like rowboats made from wood.
+You can swim to the island, but you have to be a good swimmer.
+Don't underestimate the difficulty of swimming 290 m/951 feet to Lake Bled Island without a break.

 7 Lake Bled Facts

-Located on 475 meters elevation
+Located at 475 meters in elevation.

 Depth 30,6/100,39 feet

-Hike around the lake 5,8 km/3,6 miles trail.
+Hike around the lake on the 5,8 km/3,6 miles trail.

-It freezes over every few years
+It freezes over every few years.

-Swimming from May to September with pleasant temps (for free)
+Swimming from May to September with pleasant temps (for free) at many spots.

 The beautiful landscape attracted wealthy people already hundreds of years ago, the reason for such luxurious villas around the lake.

 Do you want to obtain the usage right for my images?
 Contact me, but I will take action against picture theft.